phthphat-interview/g-group/README.md

 # Project for interviewing in GBoard

 ## Architecture
-- MVVM without RxSwift (because I'm lazy to integrate it).
+- MVVM without RxSwift (because I'm too lazy to integrate it).
-- You will see the UI coding style some how look like SwiftUI.
+- You will see the UI coding style somehow look like SwiftUI.
 Yes, I'm a Declarative UI lover.
 ## Some used packages
 - Using 3 extra-light coding style pacakges: [DeclarativeStyle](https://github.com/phthphat-lib/declarative-style), [UIStackViewHelper](https://github.com/phthphat-lib/uistackview-helper), [AutoLayoutHelper](https://github.com/phthphat-lib/autolayout-helper) (which is core UI coding style in Go2Joy, of course, all were made by me)
 - Using [Kingfisher](https://github.com/onevcat/Kingfisher) to load image from internet